CardsAgainstBlockchain/HankyCode/README.md

 # The Blockchain Hanky Code

-In principle, a hanky worn on the right means buying, while a worn on the hanky left means selling.
+In principle, a hanky worn on left means selling, while a worn on the right means buying.
 In practice, either sides represents an interest, and thus maybe a swinger.

 Bitcoin - ???
 Orange ???